ServiceNow/drbench/README.md

 ✅ A task generation framework blending **web-based facts** and **local context**
 ✅ A **lightweight, scalable evaluation mechanism** for insightfulness and citation

 ---

-## 🧪 Project Status

-We’re putting the final polish on the benchmark, evaluation tools, and baseline agents.
-**Public release coming soon!**

----